 If you’re searching for something that will work with clothing hangers, the Whitmor drying rack is a great option.
 In fact, when you use it to show garments, it may also function as a storage rack.

-Maintain a tidy and organised wardrobe.
-It features three wings, which may be used for various reasons such as “needs to be cleaned,” “needs to be dried,” or “ready to wear!”
+Maintain a tidy and organized wardrobe.
+It features three wings, which may be used for various reasons such as “needs to be cleaned,” “needs to be dried,” or “ready to Wear!”

 There are 36 hangers available, 12 on each arm.

 When this comes, it will be ready to use!
-There is no assembly necessary, so you can start using it right away.
+There is no assembly necessary, so you can start needing it right away.